nebojsatomic/IDE21/README.md

 If you consider further use of IDE21, set your own configuration for the database in docker-compose.yaml, and config files inside dev-application, do not use this default configuration, naturally.

+If you want to develop, note that container uses Named volume by default, in order to be able to see your changes in the container instantly ( not rebuild the image ), you must set Host volume in docker-compose.yaml by uncommenting the line 12 and commenting the line 13, and afterwards access the 'web' container with docker exec and run ./laravel.sh.

 # DEMO

 https://demo.ide21.com/admin